subsyncit/subsyncit/SERVER-SETUP.md

 # Enforcing Permissions for read/write

+By default, Subversion allows anonymous access to files that it holds.
+Most likely, you'll not want to do that for the types of file you would want to store in there for corporate assets.

+## Basic permissions setup

-Two lines in httpd.conf should be changed.
+Two lines in `httpd.conf` should be changed.
 From:

 ```
 # anon-access = read